salmanalibanani/salmanalibanani.com/content/post/storing-secrets-in-azure-key-vault-from-azure-devops-release-pipeline.md

 ![New release pipeline](/img/storing-secrets-in-azure-key-vault-from-azure-devops-release-pipeline/pic-9.png)

 ## Conslusion
-In this post, we demonstrated how to store credentials to access an Azure resource in a Key Vault from a Release pipeline using “Write Secrets” task.
+In this post, we demonstrated how to store credentials to access an Azure resource in a Key Vault from a Release pipeline using the “Write Secrets” task.